Comprising of six songs and an appendix of remixes including one of the lead track ‘Dirty Air’ by MARSHEAUX.

 Remixes aside, this six song sequence of exquisite euphony with tunes such as ‘4am’ and ‘Still High’ is undoubtedly KID MOXIE’s best body of work to date.
-Elena Charbila kindly chatted to The Electricity Club about all the latest happenings in the world of KID MOXIE…
+Elena Charbila kindly chatted about all the latest happenings in the world of KID MOXIE…

 The ‘Perfect Shadow’ EP appears to have gained traction and attracted new listeners to KID MOXIE, why do you think that is?